Energy Market Analyst

 Enerdata’s Vice-President of Consulting, Dr. Manfred Hafner, spoke at the 1st AIEE (Italian Association of Energy Economists) Energy Symposium on December 2nd, 2016 in Milan (Italy).

 Dr. Hafner presented key findings of Enerdata’s Enefuture scenarios both worldwide and in Europe with emphasis on the challenges in decarbonizing European energy systems.
-This presentation also highlighted how the energy industry must adapt to a new transition governed by a 3-D energy paradigm: decarbonization, digitalization and decentralization.
+This presentation also highlighted how the energy industry must adapt to a new transition governed by a 3-D energy paradigm: decarbonisation, digitalisation and decentralisation.

 Enerdata’s latest public webinar highlighted key market trends over the last six months.
 Enerdata’s Head of Market Research, Nathalie Desbrosses answered to the public questions.
 This customized analysis leverages Enerdata’s latest innovative offering – the Monthly Energy Database.
 In this webinar we discussed hot topics such as: